 Impacts: Wild dogs can cause significant impacts on livestock, particularly small stock (sheep and goats).
 Some wild dog groups harass and kill livestock, often without eating any.
 Wild dogs can carry diseases and parasites that may infect domestic dogs.
 They will often harass domestic pets in peri-urban areas.

-Distribution: Wild dogs are considered abundant west of the Wild Dog Barrier fence and minimize the ricke accepiated with invasive plants and animals under their control.
-Wild
+Distribution: Wild dogs are considered abundant west of the Wild Dog Barrier fence and occasional in areas east of the fence.